MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/tool/java-tool-installer.md

 **Azure Pipelines**

-Use this task in a build or release pipeline to acquire a specific version of Java from a user supplied Azure blob, from a location in the source or on the agent, or from the tools cache.
+Use this task to acquire a specific version of Java from a user supplied Azure blob, from a location in the source or on the agent, or from the tools cache.
 The task also sets the JAVA_HOME environment variable.
 Use this task to change the version of Java used in Java tasks.